 The Railroad Retirement Board is an independent Federal agency that administers comprehensive benefit programs for the nation's railroad workers and their families.
+If you receive your Medicare through the Railroad Retirement Board, it is important that you let them know if you move or change your mailing address.
 If you have questions regarding your benefits from the Railroad Retirement Board, contact the agency.

-If you receive your Medicare through the Railroad Retirement Board, it is important that you let them know if you move or change your mailing address.

 Method Railroad Retirement Board - Contact Information

 CALL 1-877-772-5772

 Calls to this number are free.

-If you press "0," you may speak with a RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday and Friday, and from 9:00 am to 12:00 pm on Wednesday.
+If you press "0," you may speak with an RRB representative from 9:00 a.m. to 3:30 p.m., Monday, Tuesday, Thursday and Friday, and from 9:00 a.m. to 12:00 p.m. on Wednesday.

 If you press "1," you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.

 TTY 1-312-751-4701

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are not free.

 WEBSITE rrb.gov